yosevu/learn-kikamba/appendix/phrases.md

 ## Communication
 - **Nuu mbĩ(u)WA yu?** Can you hear me now?
-- Twiambie va - where do we start?
+- Twiambie va - where should we start?
-- Are you ready
+- Are you ready? -
-- Tell me when you are ready
+- Tell me when you are ready -
 - Ninavuna - I am full
 - MukaAwa
+- Nukuka wioo?
+Will you come tonight?

 ## Directions
 - **ĩkala kĩvĩlani** Sit on the chair.